 Suwarrow is uninhabited, and not along any managed transportation routes.
 The only way to get there is by yacht.
 Cruisers are nearly the only people in the world who are able to visit, a privilege keenly felt by all who anchor within.

 There’s a little part of many of us cherishes the ideal of playing Robinson Crusoe in a remote island paradise, surviving through foraging as Neale did.
-Suwarrow has coconut palms instead of convenience stores and delivers ample bounty for the forager: fishing, hunting for lobster or coconut crabs, or collecting breadfruit to cook up.
+Suwarrow has coconut palms instead of convenience stores and delivers ample bounty for the forager: fishing, hunting for blog or coconut crabs, or collecting breadfruit to cook up.

 Stories grow to legends about ships that stopped in during the age of commerce under sail, and what they left behind.
 Gold pieces of eight have been found, as have literal treasure chests filled with coins… pearl farms lie long abandoned, leaving behind a fortune to discover.